South Dakota House moves to impeach AG after fatal crash - WTMJ

 The resolution also stated that Ravnsborg’s conduct following the crash was “unbecoming” and his “statements and actions failed to meet the standard” of his office.

-Shortly before the impeachment resolution was filed, Gov. Kristi Noem joined the chorus of people calling for him to step down.
+Shortly before the impeachment resolution was filed, Gov. Kristi Noem called for him to step down.
+The governor’s spokesman Ian Fury said she also supports the impeachment resolution.

 “Now that the investigation has closed and charges have been filed, I believe the Attorney General should resign,” Noem said in a statement.

-A spokesman for Ravnsborg did not immediately respond to a request for comment.
+A spokesman for Ravnsborg did not respond to a request for comment.

 It would take a simple majority in the House to advance the impeachment charges to the Senate.
 There, it would require two-thirds of senators to convict and remove him from office.
 State law requires senators to wait 20 days from when the attorney general receives a copy of the impeachment charges before beginning the trial.
 Noem would get to appoint a replacement if Ravnsborg leaves or is removed from office.